getanteon/alaz/README.md

 helm upgrade --install --namespace ddosify alaz ddosify/alaz --set monitoringID=$MONITORING_ID --set backendHost=$BACKEND_HOST
 ```

 Then you can view the metrics and Kubernetes Service Map on the Ddosify Self-Hosted Observability dashboard.
-For more information, see [Ddosify Observability Docs](https://docs.ddosify.com/cloud/observability/).
+For more information, see [Ddosify Monitoring Docs](https://docs.ddosify.com/ddosify/kubernetes-monitoring).

 Alaz runs as a DaemonSet on your Kubernetes cluster.
 It collects metrics and sends them to Ddosify Cloud or Ddosify Self-Hosted.
 You can view the metrics on the Ddosify Observability dashboard.
 For the detailed Alaz architecture, see [Alaz Architecture](https://github.com/ddosify/alaz/blob/master/Alaz-Architecture.md).